 For quicker charging option, you can connect multiple solar panels.
-If you're an avid camper, you can get a portable solar panel too.
+If you're an avid camper like me, you can get a portable solar panel too.

 I don’t know if you’ve ever tried to take a generator camping with you, but it’s a pain in the butt.

 While it produces less power, it’s quite small and compact — just about the size of a handheld radio.
 It’s also fairly lightweight, coming in just below 14 lb, so I found that it’s not too difficult to carry around with me in my backpack.